gavinlaking/vedeu/README.md

 ### Events

-More information about events can be found here: [Vedeu Events](http://www.rubydoc.info/github/gavinlaking/vedeu/file/docs/events.md)
+More information about events can be found in the [RubyDoc](http://rubydoc.info/github/gavinlaking/vedeu/master/frames).

 ### Geometry